salesforce/omakase/readme.md

 ### Awesome standard plugins

-Omakase comes with some nifty plugins out of the box that mirror often-touted _CSS Preprocessor_ functionality.
+Omakase comes with some nifty plugins out of the box that mirror highly-touted _CSS Preprocessor_ functionality.

-TODO finish
+TODO add descriptions

 - mixins
 - right-to-left swapping